Providence Semi Truck Accident Lawyer

 These rules prevent unsafe driving habits.
 However, many truck drivers disregard such rules and may be pressured by their employers to meet unreasonable delivery deadlines or to receive bonus incentives.
 There may be more situations in which a victim may point to a safety violation to show that the trucker should be held liable for the injuries suffered in an accident.

 Our experienced truck collision lawyers are familiar with the federal and state rules that apply to commercial drivers.
 This means your attorney can help you to take the most strategic approach to bringing a truck accident claim.

 5. More insurance coverage could be available to cover your losses after an accident with a tractor trailer.

 Trucks transporting property must have at least $750,000 in insurance coverage, according to the FMCSA.
 If the property being transported is hazardous, the minimum insurance coverage could rise as high as $5 million.
 Rhode Island requires passenger cars to carry liability insurance with limits of just $25,000 per person and $50,000 per accident.

 The higher insurance coverage that commercial trucks are required to carry often means that more money is available in truck accident cases to compensate victims for the extraordinary damages truck accidents often cause.
 Knowing the limits of the insurance coverage is important when negotiating a settlement.

 Types of 18-Wheeler Accidents

 Truck accidents include common collisions such as rear-end accidents, head-on crashes, and roll-over accidents.
-These accidents are made more severe by the weight and size of large trucks.
+The weight and size of large trucks may make these accidents more severe.
 When a truck crashes into a passenger car, the truck can crush the passenger compartment of the smaller vehicle, even at relatively low speeds.